addyosmani/backbone-fundamentals/index.md

   }
 ```

-`shim` is an important part of our Require.js configuration which allows us to load libraries which are not AMD compliant.
+`shim` is an important part of our RequireJS configuration which allows us to load libraries which are not AMD compliant.
 The basic idea here is that rather than requiring all libraries to implement support for AMD, the `shim` takes care of the hard work for us.

 For example, in the block below, we state that Backbone.js is dependent on Lodash (a fork of Underscore.js) and jQuery being loaded before it.
 Once they've been loaded, we then use the global export `Backbone` as the module value.